marvelm/herdr-block-sleep/README.md

 - [herdr](https://herdr.dev) plugin for macOS that prevents sleep while agents are working.

-The plugin builds one Swift binary that owns native IOKit power assertions with `IOPMAssertionCreateWithName` and implements `start`, `stop`, `status`, and `daemon`.
+The plugin builds a Swift binary that sets up IOKit power assertions.

-## Behavior
+## Behaviour

-The monitor uses Herdr's local socket API:

-- it bootstraps state with `agent.list`
-- it subscribes to `pane.agent_status_changed` for currently known agent panes with `events.subscribe`
-- when an agent-status event arrives, it refreshes agent state and updates the power assertion
-- while waiting for Herdr events, it checks `AppleClamshellState` every 15 seconds so closing the lid releases the assertion promptly
-- every 5 minutes it reconciles with `agent.list` to discover new/removed panes and catch missed events
-- if the Herdr API fails repeatedly, it releases assertions and exits

-The helper creates these assertion types:

-+ `PreventUserIdleSystemSleep`
-+ `PreventSystemSleep`
+The monitor blocks macOS from sleeping if agents are active, and only if the laptop lid is open.

 ## Requirements

-Runtime:

 - macOS
 - Herdr 0.7.0 or newer
-- IOKit, `ioreg`, and system power-management services from macOS
 - Swift compiler from Xcode or Command Line Tools (`swiftc`)

 ## Install from GitHub